Amazing Grace: Freedom's Song

 St. Christopher's School

-Teaching class that trains students how to develop high social impact business models that can change the world.
+Teaching a 3-credit class that trains students how to develop high social impact business models that can change the world.

 Yewande's TED Talk, "Running Into the Dark"